A Letter Concerning Toleration: Argument of the Letter

+Catholics

-However, more recently, scholars have challenged the idea that Locke opposed tolerating Catholics in all circumstances.
+More recently, scholars have challenged the idea that Locke opposed tolerating Catholics in all circumstances.
 Mark Goldie argues that the traditional interpretation of Locke's position on Catholics "needs finessing, since he did not exclude the theoretical possibility of tolerating Catholics...if Catholics could discard their uncivil beliefs, they could then be tolerated".
 Goldie asserts that Locke was opposed not to Catholicism as such but antinomianism, the belief that ordinary moral laws are superseded by religious truth.
-Scott Sowerby also claims that Locke left open the possibility that Catholics could be tolerated if they adopted tolerant principles and rejected political allegiance to the Pope.
+Scott Sowerby claims that Locke left open the possibility that Catholics could be tolerated, if they adopted tolerant principles and rejected political allegiance to the Pope.

-John Marshall has argued that several passages in the Letter demonstrate that Locke believed that Catholics "in their terms of worship and religious speculative beliefs...deserved their worship to be free".
-Marshall also notes that "The combination of Locke’s comments in the Letter suggests that during [its] composition ...
+John Marshall has argued that several passages in the Letter demonstrate that Locke thought that Catholics "in their terms of worship and religious speculative beliefs...deserved their worship to be free".
+Marshall also notes that "The combination of Locke's comments in the Letter suggests that during [its] composition ...
 Locke was once again struggling over how to discriminate between the series of associated political principles which for him made Catholics intolerable, and the religious worship and other religious beliefs of Catholics which deserved toleration."
 A confirmation of these positions seems to come from a 2019 discovery of a previously unknown manuscript, dated 1667–8, titled Reason for tolerating Papists equally with others, in which Locke makes his earliest arguments for religious toleration.